Tirsvad/Tutorial.CPP.How-To-Make-Dll-With-VS2022/README.md

 	</p>
 </div>

-14. For now VS don't know where to look for NumberList headers.
+14. For now VS don't know where to look for NumberList headers for project AppUsingDll.
 We need to tell Visual Studio where our AppUsingDll shall look for NumberList headers.

 <br>
 <div align="center">